dmilith/TheSS/README.md

 * Supports validation failure check.
 If validation fails startSlot won't be called.
 To set failure state, set `touch SERVICE_PREFIX/.validationFailure` in hook commands.
 * Supports asynchronous http/https request-response check, for any number of urls (since 0.62.0).
 * Supports Web Applications deployment - more about it below (since 0.66.x).
-* Supports Procfile (Heroku-compatible) process list support for RubySite deployment.
+* Supports Procfile (Heroku-compatible) process list for RubySite deployment.
 If no Procfile detected in deployed app, default will be used.

 ## Igniter examples: